MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-pbi-reporting.md

 # How direct lake mode works with Power BI reporting

 In Microsoft Fabric, when the user creates a lakehouse, the system also provisions the associated SQL endpoint and default semantic model.
-The default semantic model is a semantic model with metrics on top of lakehouse data.
+The default semantic model has metrics on top of lakehouse data.
 The semantic model allows Power BI to load data for reporting.

 When a Power BI report shows an element that uses data, it requests it from the underlying semantic model.
 Next the semantic model accesses a lakehouse to retrieve data and return it to the Power BI report.
 For efficiency default semantic model loads commonly requested data into the cache and refreshes it when needed.